azot-labs/azot/README.md

 Azot supports Windows (x64), macOS (x64 & Apple Silicon) and Linux (x64).

-> Install scripts below are for CLI v4.x.x.
-Starting from v5.x.x CLI is included in the desktop app and can be installed from settings.
+> Install scripts and examples below are for CLI v4.x.x.
+Starting from v5.x.x CLI is included in the desktop app and can be installed from settings as command `azot`.

 #### Windows